DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-20-payment-sampling-and-clawback-emails.md

 content: "
 Dear ((firstname)),

 We have amended your claim to reflect the amount being clawed back by the Education and Skills Funding Agency (ESFA).
-They will be in touch to discuss how they will claim this money from you.
+They will contact you to discuss how they will claim this money from you.

 The affected claim reference is: ((claim reference))